sheldenr/brevus/README.md

 Brevus lets you upload files to Azure storage and then deletes them automatically after a timer runs out.

-We do this because uploading huge files through a normal server makes the server really slow.
+Traditionally uploading huge files through a normal server makes the server really slow.
 Instead, the client gets a special temporary link and uploads the files straight to Azure Blob Storage.
 Then we save a note in a database (Cosmos DB) saying "delete this file in X seconds."
 When the timer is up, the database deletes the note, and that triggers a function to go delete the actual file.

 ---